 It depends on the loan program.
 Most of the time, you don't need to make a mortgage payment during the new home construction.
 A down payment may not be required if you have equity on the land.

-When you have bankruptcy, foreclosure or slow credit, FHA is your right choice.
+When you have bankruptcy, foreclosure or slow credit, FHA is the right choice.
 Plus, FHA allows you, the borrower, to get the funds necessary to close from several sources.
-Sources include such areas as personal savings, gifts, grants, loans from retirement accounts, and seller contributions.
+Sources include areas such as personal savings, gifts, grants, loans from retirement accounts, and seller contributions.
 Contact us now to discuss with one of our mortgage specialists or apply online for a faster response.